DEVOTIONALS

 ACTION:

-What type of reputation do you think you have established?
+– What type of reputation do I think I have established?

-Would others agree with your assessment of yourself?
-If others
+– Would others agree with my assessment of myself?

-observed your actions, would they know without a doubt that
+– If others observed my actions, would they know without

-Or, would others question your love for Him based on what they
+love for Him based on what they see in me?

 Pray,